junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean's eyes flicker down at the angel's elegant, bare torso.
 The color of the skin is a healthy tan now, without the discoloring or the paling from blood loss.
 His chest lifts and falls as he breathes, showing vague lines of muscle on his abdomen.

-Dean swallows, forcing his eyes stay on the bedside table instead.
+Dean swallows, forcing his eyes to stay on the bedside table instead.
 He tries hard to ignore the heat pulling at his groin.

 "Are you..." he hears himself ask.
 "Are you leaving now?"